 #4: Triple Topiary Porch Entrance With a Dutch Door

-Okay so this porch?
-Chef’s kiss.
-White board-and-batten walls, a moody black barn pendant light, and a Dutch door with glass panels that actually lets you see inside — it’s giving “I have my life together” energy and I am here for it.
+Okay but this porch?
+Chefs kiss.
+White walls with boards, moody black barn pendant light, and a Dutch door with glass panels that allow you to see inside it (which gives off a “I have my life together” type of vibe) and I am here for it.

-And those triple-ball topiaries in white square planters on both sides of the door?
-Adorable.
-But also — your golden is absolutely going to try to sniff every single one of them.
+Also, those adorable triple ball topiaries in the white square planters on each side of the door?
+Well, your golden is definitely going to sniff each and every one of them.

-To get this look, you need a Dutch door (the split kind, so you can keep the top open while Goldie can’t bolt outside).
-Pair it with two tall square ceramic or fiberglass planters and triple boxwood topiaries.
-Add small stone owl garden figures on each side for that extra Pinterest moment.
-Finish it with a striped gray-and-white flat-weave doormat.
+To get this look, you need to a Dutch door (the kind where you can leave the top open and Goldie can’t bolt outside) and two tall square ceramic or fiberglass planters.
+Plus triple boxwood topiaries.
+Plus small stone owl garden figures on each side.
+Plus a striped gray-and-white flat-weave doormat.

 📸 Photo credit: Instagram @jillbmorgan